Radiokot/photoprism-android-client/README.md

 </p>

 It does not support all the official web app functionality, but nevertheless has plenty of useful features:
-- Sending photos or videos to Gmail, Telegram or any other app
+- Sending photos and videos to Gmail, Telegram or any other app
 - Grouping the content by days and months
 - Timeline scroll that lets you quickly jump to a specific month
 - [Configurable search](https://github.com/Radiokot/photoprism-android-client/wiki/How-to-search-the-library)